 Nowadays you hear of new forms of leadership that seem to be necessary.
 Yet many organizations struggle with this issue, because what exactly is it about.
 These include hyping names such as:

-I know from my on experience that this dream of many of you can come true, although chances are small.
-For me I have been in this ideal situation in six of my 37 years of being employed.
+I know from my own experience that this dream of many of you can come true, although chances are small.
+For me, I have been in this ideal situation in six of my 37 years of being employed.
 So, it is possible and maybe you just have to look for it.
 But after reading this you will know what to look for!

 The best alternative

-Still, there might be a lot you, who already had dreadful experiences with bad bosses for a long time, too long a time.
-And you are thinking of a way out of this, but do not et know how.
-Their is a simple solution: become your own boss.
-Now I hear you saying that doing so is easier said then done.
+Still, there might be a lot of you, who already had dreadful experiences with bad bosses for a long time, too long a time.
+And you are thinking of a way out of this, but do not yet know-how.
+There is a simple solution: become your own boss.
+Now I hear you saying that doing so is easier said than done.
 You are correct, but nowadays there are ways to do so, which are pretty much accessible for everyone.

 Did you ever think of using the internet to start your own profitable business, but do not know how to achieve that?
-I would like to suggest you becoming an affiliate marketer, having your own website, promoting the things of your passions and make money in the process.
+I would like to suggest you become an affiliate marketer, have your own website, promote the things of your passions and make money in the process.
 If you want a scam free, honest, reasonably priced and legit support program, then please consider Wealthy Affiliate (WA) as a serious option.